 Here is a roundup of which first-round draft prospects the Ravens are linked to in 2013 NFL mock drafts.

---- In his latest mock draft, Peter Schrager of FOX Sports has the Ravens taking LSU linebacker Kevin Minter with the 32nd pick.
+--- In his latest mock, Peter Schrager of FOX Sports thinks the Ravens could take a different inside linebacker: LSU's Kevin Minter.

 "I don't believe Manti Te'o is worthy of a first-round pick, but I really like Minter.
 A lot," he wrote.
 "I'm not a huge fan of drafting middle linebackers in the first round, but Minter brings the goods -- and though he will never be Lewis (or even Ellerbe) -- he can start right away and make plays for the defending champions."

 --- Rob Rang of CBS Sports had the Ravens drafting Alabama offensive tackle D.J.
 Fluker at pick No. 32 in his latest mock.